 CVD, unlike pressure synthesis, can be used to construct wafers of diamond.
 There's much excitement over using such wafers to build fast semiconductor electronic devices, since diamond can dissipate much more heat than silicon, allowing devices to be run at higher speeds (meaning higher power levels).
 Researchers have been able to create boron-doped diamonds to build simple electronic devices, though the era of diamond processor chips is still some time out.
 People are also thinking about diamond lenses for lasers and other optical gear.
 There hasn't been much mention of ever-sharp blades with CVD-fabricated diamond films, but it's likely that we'll be seeing them in time as well.
 Gillette may have as much to worry about as de Beers.BACK_TO_TOP

-* SELF-POWERED SENSORS: A recent article on the MIT TECHNOLOGY REVIEW website ("Sensors Without Batteries" by Kate Greene) envisioned a time in the near future when tiny electronic sensors -- to measure temperature, light, motion, or whatever -- will be widespread in the environment.
+* SELF-POWERED SENSORS: A recent article from TECHNOLOGYREVIEW.com ("Sensors Without Batteries" by Kate Greene) envisioned a time in the near future when tiny electronic sensors -- to measure temperature, light, motion, or whatever -- will be widespread in the environment.
 The difficulty with this vision is powering this swarm of sensors.
 Since keeping so many little sensors loaded up with batteries would be laborious, some researchers are working on schemes in which they power themselves.

 The idea is not ridiculous, since RFID tags are self-powered, using an antenna to pick up energy from the electromagnetic field produced by an RFID tag reader.
 A group at Intel has used a similar approach to build a self-powered sensor control system, featuring a low-power 16 bit microcontroller with 8 kilobytes of flash memory and 256 bytes of RAM, connected to an antenna coil.
 A sensor based on this control system, like the RFID tags, will only be able to operate when it is activated by a reader that provides the electromagnetic field to drive the electronics.
 However, there are many cases where that condition is not a problem, where somebody just wants to check on a container or the like to see if all is OK.